No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 #30 Mdina’s Neo-Gothic House is an architectural oddity

-Mdina’s buildings are a fine example of baroque architecture (you must have understood it by now).
+As you probably understood by now, Mdina’s buildings are a fine example of baroque architecture.

 However, a residential house, designed by Andrea Vassallo, stands out among the rest, representing a rare example of neo-Gothic architecture in the Silent City.
 The house can be found in Mdina’s main square showcasing its distinct Gothic Revival architectural roots.